wso2/docs-is/en/includes/guides/branding/add-custom-layouts.md

 - Add a prefix for the new CSS classes so that the newly added classes will not conflict with existing classes.

-- In your development environment, be sure to add the `cache=false` flag as a parameter in the `<layout:main>` tag of all pages that require testing with the custom layout.
+- In your development environment, be sure to add the `cache="false"` flag as a parameter in the `<layout:main>` tag of all pages that require testing with the custom layout.
+With this flag in place, the layouts will compile at runtime eliminating the need to manually recompile layouts.
 Remember to remove this flag in the production environment.